-At Little Trinity, a service of Baptism is held twice per year, one in the fall and one in the spring.
+At Little Trinity, a service of baptism is held twice per year, once in the fall and once in the spring.
 Candidates make vows and profess their faith during the service and are baptized in the name of the Father, Son and Holy Spirit with water poured over their head three times.
-If you would like immersion baptism (whether for yourself or your child) this can be arranged separately.

-There is never a financial charge for Baptism.
+There is no financial charge for baptism.